webceyhan/webceyhan.github.io/README.md

 <!-- HEADER ///////////////////////////////////////////////////////////// -->

-# ceyhan.cloud Landing Page
+# Personal Landing Page

-This is a personal landing page which is served at [ceyhan.io](https://www.ceyhan.io/).
+This is a personal landing page which is served at [ceyhan.cloud](https://www.ceyhan.cloud/).
 It contains a short personal introduction and list of projects i developed on GitHub.
 All data is dynamically fetched from GitHub REST API.
 Feel free to use it as your own landing page if you like.

 [View Demo](https://webceyhan.github.io) |